Hormonal contraception: Combined

 Insufficient evidence exists on whether changes in the endometrium could actually prevent implantation.
-The primary mechanisms of action are so effective that the possibility of fertilization during combined hormonal contraceptive use is very small.
+The primary mechanisms of action are so effective that the possibility of fertilization during combined hormonal contraceptive use is very low.
 Since pregnancy occurs despite endometrial changes when the primary mechanisms of action fail, endometrial changes are unlikely to play a significant role, if any, in the observed effectiveness of combined hormonal contraceptives.

 Progestogen-only

 The mechanism of action of progestogen-only contraceptives depends on the progestogen activity and dose.

-Low dose progestogen-only contraceptives include traditional progestogen-only pills, the subdermal implant Jadelle and the intrauterine system Mirena.
+Low-dose progestogen-only contraceptives include traditional progestogen-only pills, the subdermal implant Jadelle, and the intrauterine system Mirena.
 These contraceptives inconsistently inhibit ovulation in ~50% of cycles and rely mainly on their progestogenic effect of thickening the cervical mucus and thereby reducing sperm viability and penetration.

 Intermediate dose progestogen-only contraceptives, such as the progestogen-only pill Cerazette (or the subdermal implant Implanon), allow some follicular development but much more consistently inhibit ovulation in 97–99% of cycles.
-The same cervical mucus changes occur as with low dose progestogens.
+The same cervical mucus changes occur as with low-dose progestogens.

-High dose progestogen-only contraceptives, such as the injectables Depo-Provera and Noristerat, completely inhibit follicular development and ovulation.
-The same cervical mucus changes occur as with very low dose and intermediate dose progestogens.
+High-dose progestogen-only contraceptives, such as the injectables Depo-Provera and Noristerat, completely inhibit follicular development and ovulation.
+The same cervical mucus changes occur as with very low-dose and intermediate-dose progestogens.

 In anovulatory cycles using progestogen-only contraceptives, the endometrium is thin and atrophic.
 If the endometrium was also thin and atrophic during an ovulatory cycle, this could theoretically interfere with implantation of a blastocyst (embryo).